Beyond the First Draft–The Dreaded Synopsis

 Emotions and change.
 Think about how you tell someone about a movie you’ve just seen or an exciting event you just went through.
 It’s more than just a blow-by-blow of the plot-points—it’s about the emotion behind the actions, the change that takes place in the characters.

-Try to elminate all backstory.
+Try to eliminate all backstory.
 Just like you want to limit the amount of backstory in your actual novel, you want to eliminate it as much as possible in your synopsis.
 Include only what’s important to the actual forward progress of the story.
-For example, in the synopsis for Happy Endings, I do include the fact that Anne survived a plane crash when she was eight years old—because it’s why she’s terrified of flying, which becomes vitally important at the end of the novel when she has to face this fear.
+For example, in the synopsis for Stand-In Groom, I do include the fact that Anne survived a plane crash when she was eight years old—because it’s why she’s terrified of flying, which becomes vitally important at the end of the novel when she has to face this fear.

 No questions.
 The synopsis is not the place for lines such as, “Can Jim ever overcome his past and learn to love again?”
 The synopsis is the place to explain everything in straightforward, SHOWING language.